 What to Expect at an interview?

 - There are usually 2 -3 people on the interview panel.

 - They take about 30 – 45 minutes.

 - Typical Interviews structure includes – Introductions, Job Information, Interview Questions, Your Questions and finally Wrap up.

 - If you are nervous, remember the interviewers will probably be nervous too!

 - Find out all you can about the job and the company.
 Read the job information and have a look at the company website, or talk to someone who works there.
 This shows you’re interested in working there.

-- Take a copy of your application/CV, it isn’t an exam, you don’t have to have it memorised
+- Please take a copy of your application/CV; it isn’t an exam, you don’t have to have it memorised.

 - Aim to arrive 10 minutes early (early is always better than late)

 - Dress smartly.
 Aim for a slightly smarter version of what people who work there wear